mantil-io/go-lambda-examples/runtime/README.md

 ../scripts/cleanup.sh go-runtime-example
 ```

-## Code walk-trough
+## Code walk-through

-Let's explore Go code to see how is it working in practice. [main.go](main.go) in this project is all the code needed for building basic Lambda runtime.
+Let's explore Go code to see how is it working in practice. [main.go](main.go) in this project is all the code needed for building basic Lambda function and runtime.
 You can see from imports [L3-L10](main.go#L3-L10) that we are depending only on the code from Go standard library.

-Like any another Go executable we have `func main` [L17-L18](main.go#L17-L18) which is really simple.
+Like any another Go executable we have `func main` [L17-L19](main.go#L17-L19) which is really simple.
 It starts *runtime* and passes *function* to the runtime.
 I'm using here *runtime* and *function* as names for Go funcs to describe meaning.
-Runtime is glue between Lambda execution environment and our function.
+Runtime is glue between Lambda execution environment and our code.
 Runtime is same for all Lambdas we will write.
 Function is code specific to this Lambda.

 In this example *function* [L21-L24](main.go#L21-L24) is trivial; just returns what it receives.

 *Runtime* func [L26-L39](main.go#L26-L39) is the most interesting part.
 Shows how to do integration with Lambda runtime API.
-First we read environment variable `AWS_LAMBDA_RUNTIME_API` [L27](main.go#L27) in which is address of the Runtime API HTTP endpoint.
+First we read environment variable `AWS_LAMBDA_RUNTIME_API` [L27](main.go#L27) in which is address of the runtime API HTTP endpoint.
 Currently value is `127.0.0.1:9001`.
 In _nextURL_ [L28](main.go#L28) we prepare address for the *next* request.
 And then we enter endless loop.

-This loop is the heart of the Lambda runtime.
-We first make get request to the nextURL [L31](main.go#L31).
+This loop is the heart of the runtime.
+We first make get request to the *nextURL* [L31](main.go#L31).
 Func *next* [L41-L55](main.go#L41-L55) makes HTTP GET request, reads response body, and returns body and the HTTP headers.
 That call is blocked and our code is frozen in [L42](main.go#L42) until Lambda is invoked.

 This is critical part to understand.
-That is main difference from running Go (or any other) code in non Lambda environment.
-When Lambda execution environments gets *next* request it freezes process until it has Lambda invocation to push into the runtime.
+It is main difference from running Go (or any other) code in non-Lambda environment.
+When Lambda execution environment gets *next* request it freezes process until it has invocation to push into the runtime.
 When Lambda is invoked execution environment unfreezes process and responds to *next* request.

 After the invocation *next* completes and we have req and headers [L31](main.go#L31).
 From the headers we extract requestID [L32](main.go#L32) which is needed for making *response* API call.
-Runtime than executes handler function [L34](main.go#L34), gets rsp from handler and uses it for the body of HTTP POST to the API *response* endpoint [L57-L65](main.go#L57-65).
+Runtime than executes handler function [L34](main.go#L34), gets rsp from handler and uses it for the body of HTTP POST to the API *response* endpoint [L57-L65](main.go#L57-L65).

 Then we go to the next loop cycle.
 Runtime makes *next* request and blocks there until next invocation.